Muddy Creek Wastewater Treatment Plant (USA)

 Customer advantages

-- Cost saving.
-Cogeneration systems usually save users about 40% when compared to separate power and heat generation.
-Muddy Creek saves even more through the use of process gas and by exporting excess power to the local utility.
+Muddy Creek saves even more through the use of process gas and can even generate additional income streams by selling excess power to the local utility.

 Location